 Las Vegas crime of embezzlement (NRS 205.300)

 Embezzlement is when a person steals property that originally he/she was legally in possession of.
 An example is failing to return a rented car on time.
-Read more in our article on the Las Vegas crime of theft of lost property.
+Read more in our article on the Las Vegas crime of theft of embezzlement.

 Las Vegas crime of possession of bait purse theft (NRS 205.0832(d))

 If you find a purse, wallet or other item in a public place such as a casino, it may be a plant by local police looking to arrest would-be thieves.
 For example, if you find a wallet at a casino, best just to ignore it and alert security.
 If you take it for yourself, you could be arrested for theft.
-Read more in our article on the Las Vegas crime of theft of lost property.
+Read more in our article on the Las Vegas crime of bait purse theft.

 Las Vegas crime of possession of looting